Eastern Bank Ltd (historic): Early years: 1909–1945

-Eastern also expanded to other British possessions East of Suez, namely Colombo, Ceylon (1920), Madras (1922), Karachi (1923), and Singapore (1928).
+Eastern also expanded to other British possessions east of Suez, namely Colombo, Ceylon (1920), Madras (1922), Karachi (1923), and Singapore (1928).
 British banks also expanded into the small sheikhdoms in the Persian Gulf, British protectorates which were short of modern financial institutions.
 Eastern opened a branch in Bahrain in 1920 to leverage the close trading links between the island and Bombay, a key stronghold of Eastern bank.
 Until 1944, Eastern remained the island's only bank.
 By the late 1930s, profits rose because of the booming oil industry in the Arab sheikhdoms.
-However, Eastern couldn't expand further in the region as the Imperial Bank of Persia (later the British Bank of the Middle East) held near monopoly agreements during the 1940s with the rulers of several important sheikhdoms, especially Kuwait.
+However, Eastern could not expand further in the region as the Imperial Bank of Iran held near monopoly agreements during the 1940s with the rulers of several important sheikhdoms, especially Kuwait.

 During the 1930s and 1940s, Barclays Bank (DCO) started acquiring stake in Eastern Bank and in 1939 the chairman of Barclays (DCO) joined the board of Eastern Bank.

-Post world war: 1945 - 1957
+Post–World War: 1945–1957

-After the Second World War, Eastern opened branches in Penang, (Malaysia) (1947, closed 1958), with a sub-branch at Butterworth (1948, closed 1957), Kuala Lumpur (1948), Chittagong, (East Pakistan, now Bangladesh) (1948, closed 1958), and Cochin, (India) (1953, closed 1958).
-It also opened branches at Doha, (Qatar) (1950), Aden, (Yemen) (1951), with a sub-branch at Steamer Point (1953, closed 1958), Mukalla, (Yemen) (1955), and Beirut, (Syria) (1956).
+After the Second World War, Eastern opened branches in Penang, Malaysia (1947, closed 1958), with a sub-branch at Butterworth (1948, closed 1957); Kuala Lumpur (1948); Chittagong, East Pakistan, now Bangladesh (1948, closed 1958); and Cochin, India (1953, closed 1958).
+It also opened branches at Doha, Qatar (1950); Aden, Yemen (1951), with a sub-branch at Steamer Point (1953, closed 1958); Mukalla, Yemen (1955); and Beirut, Syria (1956).

 Barclays Bank DCO increased its stake as a strategic initiative to tap into its Arab customers via Eastern Bank, as Barclays had a strong Jewish customer base in Palestine.
 By 1957, Barclays Bank DCO and the Sassoon family in total held a controlling 65% of the capital of the bank.

-Amalgamation into Standard Chartered: 1957 - 1971
+Amalgamation into Standard Chartered: 1957–1971

 In 1957, the Mundhra Scandal inflicted heavy losses on Eastern Bank's Bombay and Calcutta branches.
 The same year, Barclays DCO and the Sassoon family sold their controlling interest in the bank to Chartered Bank, an Eastern Bank rival.
-At that time, Chartered bank faced the challenges of a post colonial world with new national government policies in China, India, Burma and Ceylon, and saw Eastern bank as a strategic acquisition.
+At that time, Chartered Bank faced the challenges of a post-colonial world with new national government policies in China, India, Burma and Ceylon, and saw Eastern Bank as a strategic acquisition.
 The bank remained a wholly owned subsidiary of Chartered Bank, with some level of autonomy.

 The political changes in several Arab countries during the 1960s led to nationalisation of branches in Iraq, Aden, Mukalla, and Sheikh Othman, and these events greatly affected Eastern.
-During the same time, it opened branches in Sharjah (1958), Abu Dhabi (1961), Al Ain (Buraimi, Abu Dhabi) (1962), Seiyun (Yemen) (1962), and Bowbazar in Calcutta (1969).
+During the same time, it opened branches in Sharjah (1958); Abu Dhabi (1961); Al Ain, Buraimi, Abu Dhabi (1962); Seiyun, Yemen (1962); and Bowbazar in Calcutta (1969).

 In 1969, Chartered Bank merged with the South African bank Standard Bank, forming Standard Chartered Bank.
 In 1971, Standard Chartered absorbed Eastern's operations, and the name "Eastern Bank Ltd" slowly disappeared.